Highest1-YearGIC Ratesmaple leaf

 Interesting Facts

-• Quebec is the only province that contributes to a provincial pension plan instead of the Canadian Pension Plan (CPP).
+• Quebec is the only province where residents contribute to a provincial pension plan instead of the Canada Pension Plan (CPP).

-• Quebec has some of the highest tax rates in North America, making it an expensive province for middle to high-income earners.
+• Quebec has some of the highest tax rates in North America, making it an expensive province for middle-income earners.

 Your taxable income places you in the following tax brackets.